callmephilip/django-heroku-bootstrap/README.md

 ## What's in the box

 Check out requirements.txt for details on the dependencies.
 DHB assumes you are using S3 for your static files when running on Heroku.
-When running locally, all statics are served either from django apps static folders or the global static folder in the root of the project
+When running locally, all statics are served from static/ folder in the root of the project

 All the settings are spread accross 3 files in the settings/ directory.
 * common.py has all your standard Django jazz that is identical for dev and production environments